myschoolofenglish/myschoolofenglish.github.io/_posts/2017-01-08-jane-austen.md

 ---
 layout: page
-title: "The person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid" Jane Austen
+title: "The person, be it gentleman or lady, who has not pleasure in a good novel, must be intolerably stupid Jane Austen"
 description: "Inspiracje literackie"
 keywords: "ispiracje, język angielski, nauczanie języków, literatura, pisarze brytyjscy, wielkie pisarki"
 type: blog